Santa Ana (La Florida): Research

 A range of diverse objects have been found, such as ceramic bottles, plain or ornamented stone bowls, medallions and pieces of necklace in turquoise, malachite and other green stones.

 Major construction at the site occurred from 2,600 to 1,700 BC.

+The related Montegrande (archaeological site) is also located nearby on the Peruvian side of the border.

+There was also trade between Santa Ana and the site of Huayurco north of Jaen, Peru.
+Distinctive Huayurco stone vessels were traded widely in neighbouring areas.
+The Jaén stone vessel tradition, and its participation within the Andean interaction spheres have now been dated as early as 2500 BC.